nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

    and the temporal node copies :math:`a_4`, :math:`b_4`, and :math:`e_4`.

 Lastly, the additional parameters ``edge_couplings`` and ``node_copies`` allow further control over the creation of temporal node copies and edge couplings.
-A comparison with newly added nodes in red:
+A comparison with newly added nodes colored:

 .. code-block:: python